churchmanlab/rna_flow/README.md

 which calls: TCconversion_from_background_20231125_K562.py

 ### Rerun GRAND-SLAM with pc / pe estimates from binomial mixture model for top and bottom.
-copy the GS_run1 folder to new folders top and bottom remove the previous GS output files: [sample].tsv and [sample].ext.tsv in top/bottom folders: replace the pc values with our respective top/bottom estimates into *.rates.tsv file in the rows single_new and double_new then
+Copy the GS_run1 folder to new folders top and bottom.
+Remove the previous GS output files: [sample].tsv and [sample].ext.tsv in top/bottom folders.
+Replace the pc values with our respective top/bottom estimates into *.rates.tsv file in the rows single_new and double_new.
-For the -4sU timepoint (sample *1): replace the pc values with the 15min timepoint for consistency (it does not matter what it is though, since we do not analyse that timepoint). remove the GS output files
 run_grandslam.sh

 Merge GS top and bottom results (used for visualizations in MS)